-We have heard in recent years the word “aromatherapy”, the truth is that its antiquity is several thousand years ago in civilizations such as China, India or Greece, where cosmetics, perfumes, and medicines were made with natural essential oils.
-But aromatherapy, as we know it today, was originated in the 20th by a French chemist, René-Maurice Gattefossé, who conducted many studies on essential oils and their benefits in certain diseases.
-The popularity of these oils grew and with it, the multiple applications in health and beauty.
+We have heard in recent years the word “aromatherapy”; the truth is that its antiquity is several thousand years ago in civilizations such as China, India or Greece, where cosmetics, perfumes, and medicines were made with natural essential oils.
+But aromatherapy, as we know it today, originated in the 20th by a French chemist, René-Maurice Gattefossé, who conducted many studies on essential oils and their benefits in certain diseases.
+The popularity of these oils grew, with it, the multiple applications in health and beauty.

 It is an herbal technique, where essential oils have the main function of improving mood and health through inhaling or applying the oils on the skin.

 But, what is exactly a natural essential oil?

 This is made from fragrances extracted from plants, seeds, or fruits.
 It is an aromatic and non-greasy concentrate that is obtained from various natural chemical processes.

 There are 2 ways to use essential oils and take advantage of their benefits: